spencerahill/clim-change-course_2025/chapters/glossary.md

 equilibrium climate sensitivity
   The {term}`climate sensitivity` after the whole climate system, including the deep ocean, reaches a new equilibrium state.
 Because heat transfer within the deep ocean is very slow, this takes thousands of years.

+glacier
+  A large piece of ice sitting on a mountain.

+  Melt of glaciers with warming contributes to {term}`sea level rise`.

 greenhouse gas
   A molecule in Earth's atmosphere that significantly absorbs {term}`longwave radiation`.
 The two most important ones are carbon dioxide (CO$_2$) and water vapor (H$_2$O).
 Others include methane (CH$_4$), nitrous oxide (N$_2$O), and ozone (O$_3$)